Helmi/profit-docker/README.md

 ```

 If you're familiar enough: Of course you can use whatever other name instead of `destination` and of course you also don't need to push to your `master` branch

+### Thanks to

+- Elroy for Profit-Trailer
+- Mehtdaone for PT-Feeder
+- [But4ler](https://github.com/But4ler/docker-ptdefender) for the inspiration and ideas for the PT-Defender Dockerfile